franckisses/python_spider/README.md

 #### this is starting python spider

 ##### first section:
 python base is first step.
+urlpool is building